 Home » London Researchers at University College London (UCL) are looking for actors who are working or who have previously worked in the immersive theatre genre to take part in a research study.
 Participation involves completing an anonymous online survey answering...

-Home » Main News For September 2024, the magazine of the British Psychological Society, The Psychologist, turned their focus to Science Communication.
-For this edition, the article Joined in Dance by BAPAM’s Monia Brizzi (Counselling Psychologist), and Dr...
+Home » Archives for 2024 For September 2024, the magazine of the British Psychological Society, The Psychologist, turned their focus to Science Communication.
+For this edition, the article Joined in Dance by BAPAM’s Monia Brizzi (Counselling Psychologist), and...

 Home » Main News In this guest blog, actor and writer Tahlia Norrish, talks with researcher, lecturer and violinist, Berenice Beverley Zammit about life as a professional musician, pre-performance routines, and the importance of physical fitness for performers....